SebLevs/HitmanPolyGit/README.md

 # HitmanPolyGit
- School project made as a team of three.
+ School project made as a team of three. <br />
  Visual assets are licensed for the owners of the game only.